-Over the past few months, as I thought more about how I could simplify and consolidate all the various things I do each day and each week to keep our house fairly organized and clutter-free, I realized that there are 6 main categories I try to focus my attention on each week.
+As I thought more about how I could simplify and consolidate the various things I do each day and each week to keep our house fairly organized and clutter-free, I realized that there are 6 main categories I try to focus my attention on each week.

-I added in one day for extra projects (or for rest) and I came up with a 7-day Housekeeping Guide that encompases most of extra things I do every week.
+I added in one day for extra projects (or for rest) and I came up with a 7-day Housekeeping Guide that encompasses most of the “extra things” I do every week.

-The purpose is to help you stay on top of all those little areas that are easy to forget about but should still be cleaned somewhat regularly.
+The purpose of this guide is to help you stay on top of all those little areas that are easy to forget about but should still be cleaned somewhat regularly.

 Also, I do not expect anyone to tackle ALL of one specific category in any given day.
-Even a stay-at-home parent with kids in school all day wouldn’t be able to accomplish that!
+Even a stay-at-home person with kids in school all day wouldn’t be able to accomplish that!

-Instead, my intent with this list is to give you ONE AREA to focus your attention on every day — and in a way, permission to let some of the other areas slide for a couple days!
-I feel it’s less overwhelming to think about bettering ONE area of your home than to look at your entire home and wonder where to start.
+Instead, my intent with this list is to give you ONE AREA to focus your attention on every day, and (in a way) permission to let some of the other areas slide for a couple days!

-Hopefully, this 7-day housekeeping guide will help you find a place to start each day!
+I hope this 7-day housekeeping guide will help YOU find a place to start each day too!

 1. Hard surfaces